 See our products that have re-occurring shipment available:

-Also, you will be able to join us in making a monthly support donation for this issue.
 100% of your donated funds will go to the support of this issue.
 We will send you the “IT’s NOT OK” armband made in Straight Nutrition colors to remind you that you are “doing something about it”.
-If you already have one, give it to a friend who is working on changing their slavery issue.
 As we work to strengthen out YOUR food and strengthen YOUR core, your commitment to yourself strengthens these girls, gives them work and helps support their rehabilitation.

 Order your It’s NOT Okay bracelet

-Join us as we come along side of She Rescue Home and California Against Slavery in their support and work to create work for these young ladies.
-The girls in Cambodia will make our bracelets and the girls in CA will receive our funds.
-We are asking these funds to be used to educate these girls so they have marketable skills that can support them so they do not have to return to the sex trade and can build a future for themselves.
+Join us as we come along side of She Rescue Home in their support and work to create work for these survivors.
+The girls in Cambodia will make our bracelets and receive our funds.
+The funds are used to educate and rehabilitate these girls.

 More on the girls enslaved in Cambodia:

 Cambodia is situated in South-East Asia and is home to 13.5 million people1.
 It is estimated that only 36% of the population has access to safe drinking water, and 32.7% of the population is illiterate4.
 GDP per capita in Cambodia is USD $19001 compared to Australia GDP per capita of USD $67,9835.
 Cambodia is a source, transit, and destination country for human trafficking3.

 When we began our support of victims who had been trafficked, these were the statistics:

 An estimated 2.5 million people are in forced labour (including sexual exploitation) at any given time as a result of trafficking6